iwillspeak/IronRure/examples/grep/README.md

     Program.cs:13:            foreach (var path in args.Skip(1))
     Program.cs:16:                foreach (var line in File.ReadLines(path))

 That's it.
-If you've been follwing along you've just written your first C# program using the `IronRure` regular expression package.
+If you've been following along you've just written your first C# program using the `IronRure` regular expression package.

 ## Example Source Code